ol-olozl/job_platform_funnel_analysis/README.md

 ### 🤝 Project Overview

-This project was conducted as a **team collaboration** with 4 members, based on real behavioral data from a job platform (provided by a company during an industry-academic collaboration).
+This project was conducted as a **team collaboration** with 4 members, based on real behavioral data from a job platform.
 We analyzed the user journey through the application funnel, identified key drop-off points, and proposed stage-specific solutions to increase completion rates.

 - `job_platform_funnel_analysis.ipynb`: collaborative notebook that summarizes the team’s end-to-end funnel analysis.